Caf Confederation Cup: Beniangba propels Bayelsa United past CS Sfaxien

 Bayelsa United secured a 1-0 victory over CS Sfaxien in Sunday’s Caf Confederation Cup second round, first leg encounter.

-Having subdued Guinean side AS Ashanti Golden Boys in the first round, the Nigerian National League side were pooled against the Juventus of the Arabs – who have won the competition on three occasions.
+Having silenced Guinean side AS Ashanti Golden Boys in the first round of the tournament, the Nigerian National League side got zoned against the Juventus of the Arabs, who have won the competition on three occasions.

 However, it was Bayelsa United who had the last laugh thanks to Victory Beniangba’s effort on the hour mark.